 There are many different industries across the United States’ economic landscape that require bonds.
 Some of the industries that require bonds are:

 If you are sure of the type of surety you want/need, you can apply online.
 You can make payment for the bond online as well.
-NFP Surety will send you both an electronic version and a hard copy.
-If not sure of the specific type you need, visit or call NFP Surety.
+Surety by NFP will send you both an electronic version and a hard copy.
+If not sure of the specific type you need, visit or call NFP.
 We’ll teach you how to get bonded in Utah today!
 Bonding is what we do!

 There are times different authorities will require you to provide a relevant bond.
 Other times, you may decide to get bonded in Utah to enjoy specific benefits.
 Sureties have been and will always be important in the world of business.
 They guarantee safety from harm caused by non compliance.

-NFP Surety provides affordable Utah surety and fidelity bond insurance.
+Surety by NFP provides affordable surety bonds Utah as well as fidelity and fiduciary bonds.
 Every UT surety is prepared on a specific UT bond form, as prescribed by the entity requiring the bonding (known as the Obligee).
-Below is a list of surety bond Utah types that are commonly requested.
+Below is a list of surety bonds Utah types that are commonly requested.